Fred Coe: Writers

 Coe encouraged writers, including Paddy Chayefsky, Horton Foote, Tad Mosel, JP Miller, Summer Locke Elliott, Robert Alan Aurthur, and Gore Vidal.
 Numerous important actors appeared on Coe's shows, which were directed by, among others, Vincent Donohue, Delbert Mann and Arthur Penn.

 Broadway

 Coe also was a significant producer on Broadway.
 His plays include The Trip to Bountiful, The Miracle Worker, Two for the Seesaw, All the Way Home, A Thousand Clowns, and Wait Until Dark.

+Film

-He also produced the film versions of The Miracle Worker and A Thousand Clowns, the latter of which he directed.
+Subsequent to his work in television and theatre, he also produced and directed several films, many of which he previously produced on Broadway such as The Miracle Worker and A Thousand Clowns.
+The latter film was his directorial debut and was nominated for four Academy awards.

 Personal life and death

 Coe was married to, and divorced from, Alice Griggs, and they had two children.
-At the time of his death he was legally separated from his second wife, Joyce Beeler, with who he had two children.
+At the time of his death he was legally separated from his second wife, Joyce Beeler, with whom he had two children.
 He died of a heart attack on April 29, 1979, in Los Angeles, aged 64.
 He is buried in Green River Cemetery in Springs, New York.